Marketing Automation For Beginners: How To Put Your Marketing On Autopilot

 With our drag-and-drop email designer (life is too small for HTML), numerous templates, and pre-built automation workflows you can build complex, targeted email marketing campaigns fast with no previous design or coding experience required.
 And with the help of automation, you can set up and automate complete lead nurturing campaigns with different segments for each buyer journey or persona.

-Our free plan is extremely generous, with access to almost all of our best features, so you can give Moosend a try today!
+Our 30-day free trial gives access to almost all of our features, so you can give Moosend a try today and see the benefits for yourself!

 Get more targeted leads with Hubspot